llliphys/VASP-WANNIER/README.md

 ### Intro
-Here are some python scripts to pre- and post-process DFT-VASP calculations.
-To check out how to use them, just simply command `python script_name.py` or `python script_name.py -h` on your terminal to have a first insight.
+Here are some python scripts to pre- and/or post-process DFT-VASP and VASP2WANNIER calculations.
+To check them out, just simply command `python script_name.py` or `python script_name.py -h` on your terminal to have a first insight.

 - `pycheck.py`: Inspect VASP input and output files, e.g. checking if input setup is correct.